Cushion Cut Diamonds: Complete Guide to Shape, Sparkle, Value & Buying Tips

 Three stone designs highlight the cushion cut while adding symbolism and presence.

 Yes.
-Cushion cut diamonds are often among the best-value diamond shapes available.
+Cushion cut diamonds are often considered one of the best value-for-money diamond shapes available.

-For buyers seeking maximum impact within a budget, cushion cuts are often an excellent choice.
+For those looking to maximise visual impact within a set budget, cushion cuts are often an especially strong option without compromising on elegance or presence.

 Are cushion cut diamonds popular?